 Okay, who says you can’t wear jewelry in office?
 With office settings slowly becoming more informal in India (high time), dress codes are taking a turn for the more fashionable.
 Wear a denim shirt with an intricate silver choker, pants and oxford shoes for an understated diva look.
 A white blouse, trousers and a chunky layered necklace is perfect for informal meetings or office parties.
 You can also never go wrong with a kurti, leggings/patialas, jutis/kolhapuris and big silver jhumkas or chaand baalis!

 3. BOHEMIAN GODDESS:

 Bohemian styles are the most comfy and underrated look which is slowly catching on.
-College fests, music concerts, parties, best friend’s wedding, festivals, brunch, casual day outing or while traveling, it is the perfect trend to pick.
+College fests, music concerts, parties, best friend’s wedding, festivals, brunch, casual day outing or while travelling, it is the perfect trend to pick.
 Wear a colorful embroidered cape, over a solid tank top and leggings, with bold silver necklaces (yes, more than one) or large drop earrings for an incredible look.
 A solid crop top, with a flowy skirt, either colorful/embroidered/laced, basically any kind, with a long detailed silver necklace is also a good option.

 4. DESI STYLE BRIGADE:

 Kurtis and Salwar Kameez are the staple outfit choice for most Indian girls during family events, or for work, college or even casual affairs.
 Jazz up your favourite white kurta, with a colorful dupatta/stowl and add a lot of silver kadas/bangles.
 Even a necklace strewn around with a colorful plazzo and solid kurta can work wonders!

 - Try not to overdo the jewelry.
 Select one statement piece at a time.
 If you’re in the mood for a necklace, skip the drop earrings and go for simple tops.
 If you’ve picked out bangles, say no to big rings.